peaceisbetter/resilneuro/README.md

 We will use the tool [heudiconv](https://heudiconv.readthedocs.io/en/latest/index.html) to convert from dicom to nifti, and store it in BIDS format.
 Heudiconv is best run through a container program, like docker or singularity.
 Since we are using the TAMU HPRC, we will be using singularity, because it was built specifically for use on HPC clusters.
 Singularity can run docker images, but we will use a .sif file (singularity file).

 ## First we will create the heudiconv_latest.sif file <br>
-To start, change directory into your project's code folder
+> only do this step if you do not have an image for heudiconv_latest To start, change directory into your project's code folder
 ```shell
 $cd $SCRATCH/yourproject/codes